 - It violates the National Committee on Planned Giving's (NCPG's) Model Standards of Practice for the Charitable Gift Planner which state that payment of "finders fees, commissions and other fees by a donee organization... as a condition for the delivery of a gift are never appropriate."

 Accordingly, ACGA urges all organizations engaged in this practice to cease immediately.
 ACGA urges all charities to refuse to participate in this practice.
 ACGA encourages its supporters to explain the inherent problems to any charity or donor advisor considering commissioned sales of gift annuities.
-(Note: The National Committee on Planned Giving (NCPG) has passed a similarly-worded resolution).
+(Note: The National Association of Charitable Gift Planners passed a similarly-worded resolution on December 7, 1998).